-- South London Legal Partnership On 1st October 2013 this partnership joined together the legal services of LB Richmond upon Thames, RB Kingston, LB Merton and LB Sutton and is the first 4 borough shared legal service in London.
-The partnership staff are employed by LB Merton.
-For more information please see: Cabinet February 2013. - Internal Audit & Investigations Service A shared service with the RB Kingston was established on 1st June 2012.
+- Internal Audit & Investigations Service A shared service with the RB Kingston was established on 1st June 2012.
 The service is hosted (and staff employed) by LB Richmond upon Thames.
 The service provides the statutory internal audit service for both councils and provides an anti-fraud and corruption service by carrying out investigations of suspected financial fraud and irregularity.
-The 2 boroughs have shared a Joint Head of Internal Audit since 1st December 2011.
-RB Kingston are charged on the basis of time spent and an agreed audit day rate. - Human Resources Since 1st April 2012 the Council's Human Resource (HR) services have been delivered via a shared service between LB Richmond upon Thames and RB Kingston (the lead borough).
+RB Kingston are charged on the basis of time spent and an agreed audit day rate.
+Services are also provided to AfC, again on an agreed audit day rate.
+The Fraud Investigation service transferred to Wandsworth on 1st April 2015 which is an immaterial post balance sheet event. - Human Resources Since 1st April 2012 the Council's Human Resource (HR) services have been delivered via a shared service between LB Richmond upon Thames and RB Kingston (the lead borough).
 The service includes recruitment, employment contracts, advice on terms and conditions, payroll, employee relations advice and the provision of learning and development.
-All HR staff are now employed by and based at RB Kingston. - Youth Offending Service RB Kingston & LB Richmond upon Thames' youth offending services formally merged into a shared service in June 2013.
+All HR staff are employed by and based at RB Kingston.
+The Council has given notice to the shared service of its intention to leave the arrangement, pending the creation of a successor shared service with Wandsworth.
+Officers are working towards transferring to this new service during 2016/17. - Youth Offending Service RB Kingston & LB Richmond upon Thames' youth offending services formally merged into a shared service in June 2013.
 The new service is a multiagency partnership, the partners of whom jointly resource a multi-disciplinary team.
 The aim of the service is to reduce the likelihood of re-offending by children and young people, protect the public and the child or young person, and ensure that the sentence is served.
 The service is governed at a national level by the Youth Justice Board (Ministry of Justice) and at local level by the joint Youth Offending Service Management Board.
 The service is hosted by RB Kingston, but staff are still paid under their home authority.
-From 1 April 2014, the Youth Offending Service was transferred into AfC. - Young People Substance Misuse Service This is a shared service commissioned and developed by LB Richmond upon Thames and RB Kingston, which has been operational since 1st April 2011.
+From 1 April 2014, the Youth Offending Service was transferred into AfC (see below). - Young People Substance Misuse Service This is a shared service commissioned and developed by LB Richmond upon Thames and RB Kingston, which has been operational since 1st April 2011.
 The key drivers for this service were the ongoing reductions in funding from the National Treatment Agency (from 1st April 2013, part of Public Health England), local efficiencies and the need to improve the delivery model to meet the identified needs and quality standards.
 The key aim of the service is to provide specialist substance misuse treatment for young people and their families and support for universal services to respond to substance misuse issues.
+From 1 April 2014, the Youth Offending Service was transferred into AfC (see below). - Regulatory Services Commercial Environmental Health, Trading Standards, Licensing and Air Quality services are now part of the Joint Regulatory Services Partnership with the London Borough of Merton.
+The shared service commenced on the 1st August 2014. - Pensions Administration The Council's Pensions Administration Service was transferred to Wandsworth Borough Council with effect from 1st March 2014.
+The intention was to improve the resilience of the service which, as a section of 3 staff, found it difficult to maintain service standards during periods of staff absence or when a vacancy arose.
+The Council will monitor the performance of the shared service through quarterly monitoring meetings.